raganwald/JQuery-Combinators/README.md

-JQuery Combinators
+jQuery Combinators
 ===

+*The jQuery plugin with the funny name and the useful methods*

-JQuery Combinators adds the K and T combinators (or Kestrel and Thrush) to JQuery.
-These allow you to use your own functions as if they were built-in JQuery methods.
-This makes your code cleaner and more "JQuery-like."
+jQuery Combinators adds two very useful methods to every jQuery object: `tap` and `into`.
+These allow you to use your own functions as if they were built-in jQuery methods, which makes your code cleaner and more "jQuery-like."

-The Kestrel
+into
 ---

-The [Kestrel][k] or `K` combinator is a JQuery method that turns any function into a JQuery style "fluent" function that returns its argument.
-For example:

-    foo
-      .K(function (bar) {
-        ...
-        return 'blitz';
-      })

-    // => returns foo and not 'blitz'.

-How is this useful for JQuery?
-Well, most of JQuery's own methods return "self" so that they can be chained.
-But sometimes you want to do something of your own and make it part of an existing JQuery chain.
-Now you can slip in your own function and get the exact same behaviour without having to make sure that every path through the function returns its argument.

-Here's an example from [a Go program][go].
-The sample code calculates how many white and black stones have been captured, then uses the Kestrel to call a function that updates a display element:

-    board
-    	.find($.map(this_move['K'].split(','), '"#" + _'.lambda()).join(','))
-    		.filter('.white')
-    			.removeClass('white')
-    			.addClass('changed was_white')
-    			.K(increment_captured_display.curry('white'))
-    			.end()
-    		.filter('.black')
-    			.removeClass('black')
-    			.addClass('changed was_black')
-    			.K(increment_captured_display.curry('black'))
-    			.end();

-(`increment_captured_display.curry('white')` returns a function that updates the display of captured stones of the appropriate colour).
-Without the Kestrel, we'd have to assign things to extra variables and the code would be less "JQuery-like."
-With the Kestrel, we can treat our own functions as if they were built-in JQuery methods that chain.

-(The Kestrel is called "Tap" in Ruby, and [Jiayong Ou][jou] has written a kestrel called [tap][tap].
-I'd use it, if it wasn't for the fact that JQTouch also uses `tap` as a JQuery method for handling a tap event on mobile devices.)

-The Thrush
----

-The [Thrush][t] or `T` combinator is a combinator like the Kestrel, however it returns whatever its function returns.
-Just as the Kestrel allows you to use your own functions to make JQuery methods that chain, the Thrush allows you to use your own functions to make JQuery methods that return a different result.
+`into` is another method that works with any jQuery object, however it returns whatever its function returns.
+Just as `tap` allows you to use your own functions to make jQuery methods that chain, `into` allows you to use your own functions to make jQuery methods.

-One handy use for them is adding your own traversal methods.
-In Go, it is very common to want to find the intersections that are adjacent to some set of intersections on the board. `adjacent(...)` does this exact thing:
+One handy use for them is adding your own DOM traverses.
+In the game Go, it is very common to want to find the intersections that are adjacent to some set of intersections on the board.
+You might define a function called `adjacent(...)` that does this exact thing:

     var adjacent = function(optional_board, intersections) {
     	if (intersections == undefined) {